IP Insight – McDonald’s “Mc” Word Mark Partially Revoked

 When registering a mark, a company must carefully define its specification.

-Specification must always consider the possibility revocation for non-use and be sufficiently narrow, clearly applying to the products/services genuinely used.
+Specification must always consider the possible revocation for non-use and be sufficiently narrow, clearly applying to the products/services genuinely used.

 In such cases, IP Specialists can tailor specifications, advise on genuine usage, and, should circumstances dictate, curate sufficient evidence to defend revocation.